wingo/walloc/README.md

 perhaps consider using one of those?
 But if you are really looking for a bare-bones malloc, walloc is fine.

-Walloc isn't the smallest allocator out there either.
-A simple bump-pointer allocator that never frees is the fastest thing you can have.
-There is an alternate allocator for Rust, [wee_alloc](https://github.com/rustwasm/wee_alloc), which is said to be even smaller, though it is less space-efficient for small objects.

 ## Test

 ```